turinglabsorg/tip-bot/README.md

 # Tip Bot

-### A BTC and ERC20 Tip bot made for Discord, with MySQL as a DB.
+### A Tip bot made for Discord, with MySQL as a DB.

-This code is based off the modular (and not secure) ERC20 Tip Bot [here](https://github.com/kayabaNerve/erc20-tip-bot-old-unsafe).
-This one does not claim to be modular, yet it should be easy to modify this bot to work off other databases or coin APIs.
+This code is based on kayabaNerve Tip Bot (https://github.com/kayabaNerve/tip-bot) with a lot of changes, from staking to true wallet management based on raw transactions.
+All references to ERC20 are removed.

 To install the bot:
 - If the coin is BTC based: